punitlanjewar/HospitalManagement/README.md

 **Overview**

--The Medical Blog Management System is a Django-based web application designed to manage user authentication, blog posts, and user-specific dashboards for doctors and patients.
+- The Medical Blog Management System is a Django-based web application designed to manage user authentication, blog posts, and user-specific dashboards for doctors and patients.
 - The system includes functionalities for user registration (signup), login, blog post creation, and displaying blog posts.
 - This README file provides an overview of the project structure, functionalities, and steps to run the project locally.